drclab/drclab.github.io/content/posts/mcmc/pymc-101.md

 description = "Guided tour of the official PyMC overview: model contexts, inference engines, predictive checks, and workflow tips for your first probabilistic programs."
 +++

 The [PyMC Overview](https://www.pymc.io/projects/docs/en/stable/learn/core_notebooks/pymc_overview.html) distills what you need to know before building Bayesian models in PyMC 5.
 This post retells that notebook-sized tour in prose so you can keep the big ideas handy while experimenting in a REPL or notebook.
+All examples here use PyMC 5.26.1.

 ## 1. Why PyMC is compelling